moebiussurfing/ofxSurfingImGui/README.md

   <summary>TODO</summary>
   <p>

 * macOS testing and fixing.
-Any help on this is appreciated.
+Any help on this is appreciated!
 * Split repo to simplify current examples.
 Move extra examples to new repo.
 * Fix Bugs on all the ofParameter Helpers/Styles/Docking sections.
 * Create some selected examples to simplify learning.